milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

-Skip to Content
-Log in
-Privacy Policy
-For merchants
 Privacy for Merchants

 For merchants using Shopify to power their stores

-Introduction
-What information we collect about you and why
-When and why we share your information with others Your rights over your information
-Your customers’ information
 Introduction

 If you are a merchant using Shopify to power your business, or a Supplier or Retailer participating in Handshake, we collect and use your personal information to provide you with the use of our platform and its services, and generally to help you better manage your business and your relationship with your customers.
 Additionally, please review our overall privacy policy that applies to everyone whose information we process.